glamsystems/glam/README.md

 ## Dev

-This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.
+This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator using React preset.

 ### Prerequisites